7 Tips To Keep Your Compost Cooking

 The Green, Green Grass

-Some gardeners don’t like adding lawn cuttings to the compost as it can add too much nitrogen (affecting the balance) and can form a dense mat that blocks airflow.
-To avoid this, mix the grass cuttings with dried leaves, spread out the grass so the layer is not too thick, and cover it with a brown layer.
-If you don’t cover the cuttings the top dries out and forms an impenetrable crust.
+Some gardeners don’t like adding lawn cuttings as it can add too much nitrogen thereby affecting the balance.
+Lawn cuttings can also form a dense mat that blocks airflow.
+To avoid this, mix the grass cuttings with dried leaves.
+Spread the grass out so the layer is not too thick, and cover it with a brown layer.
+If you don’t cover the cuttings, the top will dry out and form an impenetrable crust.

 Less is More

 You may love being lavish with the compost, but the experts say that it is a waste.
-Rick Carr, compost expert at the US Rodale Institute’s organic farm, believes that only 5cm of compost needs to be mixed into raised beds.
-For potting soil add 25 – 50% of compost but no more, and don’t start seeds in compost because it has a high mineral salt content that prevents germination.
+Rick Carr is a compost expert at the US Rodale Institute’s organic farm.
+He believes that only 5cm of compost needs to be mixed into raised beds.
+For potting soil, add 25 – 50% of compost but no more.
+Don’t start seeds in compost because it has a high mineral salt content that prevents germination.

 - Too many grass cuttings for the compost?
 Leave some on the lawn and they will help to fertilise the lawn.

-- Microorganisms use up a lot of water, which means that during a heat wave you need to water the compost – almost as often as you water the veggies.
+- Microorganisms use up a lot of water.
+This means that during a heat wave you need to water the compost.
+Water it almost as often as you water the veggies.

-- When using household waste, make sure that it is covered with a thick layer of brown material so that it doesn’t attract flies, rats and other pests.
+- When using household waste, make sure that it is covered with a thick layer of brown material.
+This will ensure it doesn’t attract flies, rats and other pests.

 - Save autumn’s falling leaves in bags for use during summer.
 Pine needles, straw and layers of paper or cardboard also work.